Join us for a spectacular Northern Lights chase experience in Tromsø.

 Once your hosts have found a scenic spot, you will take off from the Sami basecamp and hunt for the northern lights.

 We search the polar sky for the Northern Lights and capture them in photos.

 We offer photography tips and limited use of tripods.

 If the dancing lady does not appear, or the weather conditions change, we may need to move on and continue the chase!

 We will return you to Tromsø at approximately 12 pm (00:00), depending on driving distance.

-Included: Hotel pick-up and drop-off, transport in 9 seats Van with knowledgeable driver and guide, a video presentation about the Aurora Borealis and a tasty Sami Bidos meal around the campfire, hot beverages, and traditional pastry.
+Included: Hotel pick-up and drop-off, transport with knowledgeable driver and guide, a video presentation about the Aurora Borealis and a tasty Sami Bidos meal around the campfire, hot beverages, and traditional pastry.

 Please bring: warm clothes, hat, gloves, warm boots, camera and tripod.

 Last minute tips: Make sure you have enough free space on your cameras memory card(s), and that the batteries are fully charged.